December 2019 Feature Article

-I would argue that as Christians, we need to too, need to be concerned about global warming.
+I would argue that as Christians, we too, need to be concerned about global warming.
 Beyond the scientific research and debate, we need to understand and express this concern in the context of the relationship between man and nature under God’s providence.

 The Creation Mandate

 In Christian thinking, there is the concept of human lordship over the earth.
 As God is the omnipotent Lord and Creator and owner of the universe, man created in His image becomes the mighty lord and owner of the earth: “Subdue the earth and have dominion over every living thing.”
 (Gen 1:28).